birajkarki/birajkarki/README.md

 🤝 I'm open to collaborating on Startup ideas, OpenSource projects.

-🧑‍💼 I’m currently working as a Web developer and SEO Expert at Velox Labs.
+🧑‍💼 I’m currently working as a Frontend Engineer at Velox Labs.

 ✉️ You can contact me at birajkarki9849@gmail.com